 The Hazard:

-A seasonal worker fills in during a busy holiday rush.
-Without proper certification or recent training, they attempt to maneuver a loaded forklift through a tight warehouse corner, clipping a pallet and sending products tumbling.
+Without proper certification or recent training, an operator might attempt to maneuver a loaded forklift through a tight corner, clipping a pallet and sending products tumbling.
 OSHA mandates refresher training every three years, but lapses are common.

 OSHA-compliant operator training and certification.